sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 which should minimize the performance impact of this detection.

 **Usages of this functionality should be carefully considered.
-If a component has too many variants depending on context, this should be discussed at design level.
+If a component has too many variants depending on the context, this should be discussed at design level.
 Also in many cases, `this.closest(selector)` can be used instead, which is far more performant. **

 ```ts